Madsen03/Echo-League-Rules/RULES.md

 1. Teams are able to use **one** stand-in for games where the team is one player short for their game, as long as they meet the following requirements:
     1. They must be registered for the tournament.
     2. They are not in your group.
-    3. The stand-in’s weighted rank, as displayed on their user profile page, must be less than or equal to that of the player they are standing in for
+    3. The stand-in’s EchoLeague Rank, as displayed on their user profile page, must be less than or equal to that of the player they are standing in for
 2. To request a stand-in, a Team Member must use the ticket system or contact an admin with the following information before their game starts:
     1. Echo League Profile link of the player that you’re replacing for the series
     2. Echo League Profile link of the player that is standing-in for the series
     3. A screenshot of the stand-in’s current MMR from the Dota client
     4. The matches the stand-in is required for
 3. If an admin approves a stand-in, they will write and update on the match page for which the stand-in will be used
     1. In cases of extremely short notice, admins may also contact the opposing team to let them know directly
 4. An approved stand-in acts as a Team Member for the series they’re approved for, as listed in rule [III.5](https://github.com/EchoLeague/Echo-League-Rules/blob/master/RULES.md#iii-team-rules)
     1. Approved stand-ins are not guaranteed a chance to play on the team they’re standing-in for.